-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 It's bigger because of where he's from.

-Indeed, while the prospect of Amir Khan meeting McGregor might not stand the hairs of Las Vegas fight fans on end, the idea that the Englishman could meet the Irishman on his home turf is another matter entirely.
+Indeed, while the prospect of an Amir Khan bout against McGregor might not stand the hairs of Las Vegas fight fans on end, the idea that the Englishman could meet the Irishman on his home turf is another matter entirely.

-Khan was at the T-Mobile Arena to see Mayweather's KO victory, but he was quick to praise the beaten man's effort in the aftermath, telling the Daily Star that McGregor "fought like a lion" and "boxed well."
+Khan was at the T-Mobile Arena to see Mayweather's KO victory, and he was quick to praise the beaten man's effort in the aftermath, telling iFL TV (h/t the Daily Star) that McGregor "fought like a lion" and "boxed well."

-He went on to say he was open for a match with McGregor and that staging it in a European venue would make it even more significant... and perilous.
+Before the fight, Khan had said he was open to a match with McGregor and that staging it in a European venue would make it even more significant...and perilous.

-"You’d take it because it’s a big name,” Khan said.
+"You'd take it because it's a big name," Khan said.
 "To do a fight like that in the UK would be massive.
-I’d even go to Ireland and fight him there.
-You might beat him in the ring but walking out of the ring might be a bit of an issue.”
+I'd even go to Ireland and fight him there.
+You might beat him in the ring, but walking out of the ring might be a bit of an issue."

 2. Gennady Golovkin/Canelo Alvarez Winner